5 football drills to improve communications

 The phrases above are probably enough for the drills described in the following section.
 Look at this post: On-field oral communications for a complete list of commands.
 Whatever phrases you agree to use, use expressions that are short, concise, and to the point; keep consistency; and avoid terms that have different meanings and can create confusion.

 This is a simple passing drill that only needs two players.
 So, you can practice in pairs with your whole team or even at home with a friend.
 It is usually used as a warmup exercise.

 Set two gates with cones, and separate the gates with enough distance to practice passing the ball.
 All that players do is pass the ball to each other while they stay behind and between the cones.
 The catch is that players must shout out loud Man on or Time when they pass the ball.
-When Man on is shouted, the receiving player must return the ball using 1 touch.
-When Time is indicated, the receiving player must use 2 touches.
+When the player passing the ball calls Man on, the receiving player must return the ball using one touch.
+When the player passing the ball shouts Time, the receiving player must use 2 touches.

 The exercise is a simple passing drill with a twist.
 When players pass the ball, they shout a number to the teammate receiving it.
 Then, the player receiving the ball must pass it to the player who was given the number indicated.
 If a player can’t remember who was assigned the number, they must pass the ball back to the teammate who just passed it to them.

 If a player gives the ball to the wrong player, they get a penalty point.
 Players also get points against them if they step inside the box or their pass is inaccurate (more than a meter away from their target).
 Run this drill for 10 minutes or so.
 The players with the lower scores in each group win.
 You can punish the losers with planks or press-ups.